FAQs

 Be realistic about your available budget

-Don’t under-estimate the total cost of your project and have a contingency sum available if possible.
+Don’t underestimate the total cost of your project and have a contingency sum available if possible.
 Remember that, as well as paying for the building work, your total construction budget needs to cover the cost of any searches, regulatory and professional fees, getting utilities to your site, and any taxes such as VAT.

 How your project team is structured will depend on you and your skills as well as the complexity of the project.
-Unless your project is very simple, you may need an architect and if you’re proposing to make structural changes, you are likely to need a structural engineer.
+Unless your project is very simple, you may need an architect and if you’re proposing to make structural changes, you will likely need a structural engineer.
 Likewise, we strongly recommend that you employ a construction manager or building firm with specialist skills.
 This is because overseeing construction projects is complex, carries legal duties, requires a broad competence, and is very time-consuming.
 If you choose to manage the project yourself, you must be aware of your limitations and your legal responsibilities as a client.

 Look for reputable local firms that have experience of the type of work you need doing, who can deliver the project for the right price.
 Ideally, look for those that are quality-assured or accredited by a professional body, such as the CIOB, that have the right insurances, and can demonstrate a commitment to quality of service.
 For example, you would expect a professionally competent firm (and its professional body) to have a complaints procedure in place in the event of things going wrong.